B

 the chief constituent ofwhich are

--carvotanacetone and l-tetrahydrocarvoneand an alcohol.
+and an alcohol.

 The plant contains a flavonol, crianthin